 [Roundhouse Kick] 50% Action Speed, [Holy Kick] 50% Action Speed, [Stomp Kick] 50% Action Speed, [Paralyze Bolt] Reset Chance, [Righteous Bolt] Damage, [Electric Smite] Damage, [Shield Charge] Damage.

 - Action speed plates are for comboing and the rest are self explanatory.
 [Paralyze Bolt] resets way more than you expect (it’s pretty nasty).
 For the BL build you can take [Justice Crash] Cooldown as it is one of your best skills in that format.

 I take the same crests for both the 1v1 and BL builds

 [Roundhouse Kick] 50% Action Speed, [Holy Kick] 50% Action Speed, [Stomp Kick] 50% Action Speed, [Electric Smite] Damage, [Charitable Zap] Damage, [Goddess Relic] Damage, [Struck by Lightning] Damage.

 - Same reasoning as Guardian for the action speed plates.
 The rest are just to maximize damage output as Crusader benefits immensely from doing as much damage as possible.

 Skill Up Plate

 - Gives you 5% more debuff on the skill.
 Plating anything else would lose you a lot of combo damage and is therefore a total noob trap.
-This is unanimous for both specs.
+This is unanimous for all specs.

 For Crusader you could take Smite or Relic +1 but be aware that this bugs the animation for the opponent so they will see the non ex animation creating an unfair environment in your favor.
 I don't personally recommend taking either of these over Armor Break though due to the overall damage loss.